-Embracing mariachi education through policy: The CCSD's story
+Embracing Mariachi Education through Policy: The CCSD's Story

-The Clark County School District (CCSD)'s comprehensive Mariachi Education Program has become the nation's largest with a total enrollment of approximately 5,000 middle and high students taking mariachi classes daily during the 2015-16 school year.
-In the formative years, district and community leaders who envisioned a program that would eventually serve the cultural needs of the CCSD's growing population of Latino students worked together using a longitudinal approach rooted in a well-thought-out design as to lay the groundwork strategically.
-Exploring the various program components to formally articulate why the program was being created was the focus as well as to answer questions such as: how the program would be implemented, what the district would support financially, what community partnerships could be forged, and what achievements would be realized.
+The Clark County School District's (CCSD) comprehensive Mariachi Education Program has become the nation's largest with a total enrollment of approximately 5,000 middle and high students taking mariachi classes daily during the 2015-16 school year.
+In the formative years, district and community leaders who envisioned a program that would eventually serve the cultural needs of the CCSD's growing population of Latino students worked together using a longitudinal approach rooted in a well thought-out design as to lay the groundwork strategically.
+Exploring the various program components to formally articulate why the program was being created was the focus as well as answer questions such as: how the program would be implemented, what the district would support financially, what community partnerships could be forged, and what achievements would be realized.